 Personal Loans are Good Only for the Salaried Candidates

 One of the common fallacies that you will come across out there is that personal loans are only good for those with salaries.
-When you make an application for a personal loan, the lender is interested in understanding your ability to repay the money plus the interest.
+When you make an application for a personal loan, the bank is interested in understanding your ability to repay the money plus the interest.
 So, all you need to do is proof of a reliable source of income and good credit score.

 Even people who are employed might get their application for personal loans declined if they are considered high-risk parties.
-To know if you are eligible for a personal loan, check with various lenders to see their requirement for personal loan approval.
+To know if you are eligible for a personal loan, check with various banks to see their requirement for personal loan approval.

-Personal Loans have High-Interest Rates
+Personal Loans have High-Interest Rates in Singapore

 Personal Loans can Only be Provided by Banks

 Another common misconception about personal loans is that they are only offered by banks.
 Although it is true that banks form the majority of the financial institutions that offer personal loans, there are other banks that can help you with credit in Singapore.
 For example, you might want to try borrowing from online-based financial institutions or peer-2-peer lending organisations.